William Cowper, 1st Earl Cowper: Trial of Spencer Cowper

 His younger brother, Spencer Cowper (1669–1728), was tried for the murder of Sarah Stout in 1699, but was acquitted; the lady, who had allegedly fallen in love with Cowper, having committed suicide on account of his inattention—at least according to Cowper's lawyers.
 Spencer was one of the managers of the impeachment of Henry Sacheverell, was Attorney-General to the Prince of Wales (1714), Chief Justice of Chester (1717), and Judge of the Common Pleas (1727).
 He was great uncle of William Cowper, the poet.

 Personal life

 Marriages

 William Cowper was twice married: first, in about 1686, to Judith, daughter and heiress of Sir Robert Booth, a London merchant; and secondly, in 1706, to Mary, daughter of John Clavering, of Chopwell, Durham.
 The latter marriage seems to have been based on Cowper's admiration of her beauty although he demanded to see her undressed before the wedding.
-Swift (Examiner, xvii., xxii.) alludes to an allegation that Cowper had been guilty of bigamy, for which there appears to have been no solid foundation.
-The 1st Earl left two sons and two daughters by his second wife; the elder son, also William, inherited his titles, and the younger, Spencer Cowper became Dean of Durham.
+The 1st Earl left two sons and two daughters by his second wife: